Car boot sales

 Boot sales are not the place to try to get rid of those unwanted tins and packets lurking in the back of your food cupboards.

 The two types of date marking given in the legislation ('use by' and 'best before' / 'best before end') are used by manufacturers to indicate that the food will be at its best and should be safe to eat before a certain point or date, assuming correct storage has been maintained.
-Where a food has a use-by date, this is because it is highly perishable and likely to become dangerous to eat within a short time; food should not be consumed or supplied after its use-by date.
+Where a food has a use-by date, this is because it is highly perishable and likely to become dangerous to eat within a short time; food must not be supplied after its use-by date; nor should it be consumed.
 A seller may commit an offence if the food deteriorates significantly to the point where it may become unfit for human consumption.
 See 'Date and lot marking of prepacked food' for further details.

 CLOTHES